 They'd been friends ever since kindergarden, when the boys had been pulling Hitomi's pigtails and teasing her.
 In the playground, they ganged up on her like hounds around a fox - until Aika saw what was happening.
 Even at the age of five, she'd had a mean right hook.
 She'd exploded into the group, slapping faces, pinching arms and kicking shins until the boys went running.
 Then she'd turned to Hitomi, her grey eyes bright.

 "Want to be friends?"

-I'd nodded shyly and the rest, as they say, was history.
+She'd nodded shyly and the rest, as they say, was history.

 "Nothing interesting what-so-ever has happened?"

-"I find that hard to believe… but hold that thought," Aika said, reaching into her purse and pulling out a tube of nail polish, "Look at what I bought!
+"Why am I not surprised?...Anyway, hold that thought," Aika said, reaching into her purse and pulling out a bottle of nail polish, "Look at what I bought!
 It's a new colour that came out, it's like…wow."
-Handing it over to me, Aika smiled.
+Handing it over, she nudged her friend.
 "You have to wear it sometime."

-"You can keep that, I bought two.
-So, today is our girl day, and I was thinking we could get some groceries for tonight before we get the bus, and then we could go swimming when we arrive.
+"You can keep that, I bought two," Aika replied, waving a hand dismissively.
+"So, today is our day, and I was thinking we could go window shopping and get some groceries before we catch the bus, then we could go swimming when we arrive.
 What do you think?"

 "Sounds like a plan."

 Giggling, the two linked arms with as they crossed the road.
 Just then, a car horn blared as it swung out from a side road wildly.
 There was a squeal of brakes, a scream, and then-